Safe Usage of Monetary Valuation

 Resource rent per tonne: USD 500

 Result: Fish provisioning service valued at USD 500 per tonne using resource rent method (Preference level 3).
 This represents the ecosystem contribution after deducting all other input costs.
+See also Section 3.2.4—because resource rent is used here, nursery habitat services from the reef should not be separately valued in this account.

 3.8.3 Carbon Sequestration Service